Job Title: Clinical Fellow in General Medicine

 Medical - Primary and Unscheduled Hospital Services

-Chief of Service: Dr Matthew Doyle
+Chief of Service: (Interim) Dr David Hopkins

 Lead Nurses: Harriet Holden and David McKenna